intel/hexl/example/README.md

 target_link_libraries(<your target> PkgConfig::HEXL)
 ```

+## Method 3 (vcpkg)

-* Install Intel HE Acceleration Library from vcpkg.
+If you installed Intel HE Acceleration Library from vcpkg.
 Then, in your external
-* application, add the following lines to your `CMakeLists.txt`:
+application, add the following lines to your `CMakeLists.txt`:

 ```bash
 find_package(HEXL CONFIG REQUIRED)